northstowekarate/northstowekarate.github.io/posts/2025/05/09/index.md

 ---
 # JKA WF England Spring Camp 2025

 It was a fantastic 3 days with over 8 hours of training, plus Dan grading and international license exams.
-We were taught by 3 of the best instructors in the world: Oishi Takeshi sensei (9th Dan), Chief Instructor of JKA; Kawasoe Masao sensei (8th Dan), Chief Instructor of JKA WF England; Naito Takeshi maestro, Chief Instructor of JKA Italy.
+We were taught by 3 of the best instructors in the world: Oishi Takeshi sensei (9th Dan), Chief Instructor of JKA; Kawasoe Masao sensei (8th Dan), Chief Instructor of JKA WF England; Naito Takeshi maestro (8th Dan), Chief Instructor of JKA Italy.

 The course itself covered many topics and ideas to take home and practice including:
 * Generate power from the floor, keeping the sole of the foot flat on the floor.
 Do not move you supporting foot before you move - this weakens the technique as power is generated in the wrong direction and slows you down